Table Of Contents

 This is especially important for companies that use the Software-as-a-Service (SaaS) model.
 As your application depends on cloud-based servers to fulfill user requests, monitoring the health of your SaaS environment and components is vital to ensure issues like overloading do not impede service delivery.

-Cloud-based services are typically highly integrated so that they depend heavily on other services to function.
-So when a cloud infrastructure component is not monitored, it can lead to availability issues in many other parts of the cloud.
+Cloud-based services are typically highly integrated and depend heavily on other services to function.
+When a cloud infrastructure component is not monitored, it can lead to availability issues in many other parts of the cloud.

 Infrastructure monitoring